saikiransripada/instagram-similar-hashtags/README.md

 # Instagram Popular #Hashtags
-- A command-line script that lists the popular hashtags based on the user input.
+- A command-line script that lists the similar hashtags based on the user keyword.
 - No configuration or sensitive information required.

 # Requirements